opensearch-project/documentation-website/_search-plugins/sql/cli.md

 ## Using the CLI

 1. Run the CLI tool.
-If you cluster runs with default security settings, use following command line:
+If your cluster runs with the default security settings, use the following command:
 ```console
 opensearchsql --username admin --password admin https://localhost:9200
 ```